 What do raccoons sound like?

 Raccoons are nocturnal, so you’ll hear raccoons at night.
 You might hear scurrying, thumping, or scratching.
 While raccoons don’t often make vocal noises, you may hear mewing noises.
-If there are baby raccoons living in your Fort Worth home, you may hear more mewing and sounds more throught the day than normal.
+If there are baby raccoons living in your Fort Worth home, you may hear more mewing and sounds more throughout the day than normal.

 Damage That Raccoons Can Do to Your Home or Building